BenMusch/site/src/pages/index.md

 subheading: Residents of Cole Valley and Haight supporting a just and equitable neighborhood for all neighbors.
-description: We are Cole Valley and Haight residents and business owners who advocate for our unhoused neighbors.
+description: We are Cole Valley and Haight residents and business owners who advocate for an equitable neighborhood for all.
 We are in support of low-income housing and other initiatives that address income inequality in San Francisco.
-In particular, we support the Safe Sleeping site at 730 Stanyan.
-Our goal is to have a neighborhood that is safe and humane for all its residents, housed and unhoused.
+We initially coalesced around supporting the Safe Sleeping site at 730 Stanyan.
+Our broader goal is to have a neighborhood that is safe and humane for all residents, housed and unhoused.
 intro:
   blurbs:
     - image: /img/icon-pillow.png